noiffion/udacity-cloud-project4/README.md

 The following lambda functions have been implemented (and set up in serverless.yml):
 - Auth: Lambda authorizer (formerly custom authorizer)
-- GetTodos: retrieve all todos for
+- GetTodos: retrieves all todos for
-- GetTodo: retrieve one todo (by id)
+- GetTodo: retrieves one todo (by id)
-- CreateTodo: create a new todo item
+- CreateTodo: creates a new todo item
 - UpdateTodo: updates a todo item
 - DeleteTodo: removes a todo item
 - GenerateUploadUrl: returns a signed url for uploading an image file to AWS S3